suryakmurthy/UAM_scheduler/README.md

 ## Download Instructions:

-Click the green "Code" button next to the "Add File" button underneath the upper repository tool bar.
+Click the green "Code" button next to the "Add File" button underneath the upper repository toolbar.

 Click the "Download as Zip" option.